Paul E. Sigmund Scholars Award

 Application period is closed.
 Applications will be accepted between February 10, 2014 and March 28, 2014.

 Applications can be filed through the Student Activities Funding Engine

 A faculty committee appointed by the PLAS Director will review all applications.

 - Preference is given to freshmen and sophomores.
 While juniors are also eligible, they are encouraged instead to apply for senior thesis research support through the centralized process overseen by the Office of the Dean of the College.

 - Selected finalists may be interviewed by the selection committee.
 The interview, or parts thereof, may be conducted in French, Portuguese or Spanish, whichever language is applicable.

-- Up to five awards will be announced by Friday, April 5, 2013.
+- Up to five awards will be announced.

 - Upon returning to campus in September, Sigmund Scholars submit a detailed report of 3–4 double-spaced pages (750–1000 words), plus a pertinent bibliography.
 The report should evaluate the challenges and rewards of pursuing the field project, summarize student findings, and discuss how the experience has informed awardees’ understanding of the region.
 The report may be edited by PLAS for publication.
 In addition, awardees are required to submit allowed expense receipts and a financial accounting.
 These reports will be due to PLAS no later than Monday, September 23, 2013.

 - Awardees are invited to make a public presentation on their field experience, and to talk with students interested in applying in the future.